RosettaDrone/rosettadrone/README.md

 *** IMPORTANT SAFETY NOTE ***

-Stay always away from the propellers.
+Always stay away from the propellers.
 Use Rosetta Drone's "Safe Mode" to prevent the drone from unexpectly arming or taking off.
 When testing a new Rosetta version, test it first using the simulator.

 This Software is experimental and under constant development.
 By using this Software, you agree to assume all responsibility for eventual harm or damage.